GregShiner/CMPSC-445-Project1/README.md

     d. `exempt_land`: Once again, this column was mapped to `False` for values of 0, and `True` for all other columns.

 ### Removing outliers
 The next step in cleaning up this data was to remove outliers.
 I actually opted to filter these outliers out by manually creating thresholds.
 I accomplished this by running the data through a data wrangling program like the Visual Studio Code Data Wrangler.
 I used the program to view the distributions of the numeric columns.
 I then used these graphs to spot outliers and then manually set thresholds for these columns.
 I then filtered the data to only include rows that were within these thresholds.
+I opted for this method rather than something like z-score filtering because the data was very non-normal and outliers were very clear to see in the graphs.

+## Feature Selection/Engineering
+For this project I created a new column called "bed+bath" which is the sum of the number of bedrooms and bathrooms.
+The idea behind this is that the number of bedrooms and bathrooms are important for the market value of the property, and people may consider the sum of these 2, comparable, numbers.
+This resulted in an approximately 1% increase in R^2 for all models.

+For feature selection, I very simply calculated the correlation between the target variable and the other variables.
+I then selected the variables that had the highest correlation with the target variable.
+However, I found that this actually had a significant negative affect on the accuracy of the models.

+Additionally, I used PCA to decrease the dimensionality of the data.
+I tried using various target variance values, but found that none of these ended up outperforming the models without PCA.

+## Model Development
+I tried 5 different models for this project.
+The models I tried were:
+1. Linear Regression
+2. Decision Tree
+3. Random Forest
+4. Gradient Boosting (sklearn)
+5. XGBoost
+Also, I tried each of these with no PCA, and with PCA with target variances ranging from 0.1 to 1.0